SH20RAJ/coolshade/README.md

 - **Backend**: API and database management for storing user content, verification data, and cultural information.
 - **Frontend**: User-friendly interface with interactive maps, dynamic content categorization, and multimedia support.
 - **User Authentication**: A secure login system to manage user accounts, contributions, and feedback.
-- **Content Verification**: A robust verification system allowing locals and tourists to verify the authenticity of posts.
+- **Content Verification**: A robust verification system allowing natives and tourists to verify the authenticity of posts.

 ### Installation and Setup